kimhogle/Resume/README.md

-This is just a simple practice.
-I am refreshing my memory of VS Code, GitHub, Git Bash, HTML, CSS, JavaScript, etc.
+This is an updated resume I built in May of 2025.
+It showcases my personality and shows previous work experience, interests, and skills.